 For privacy, a hybrid superior poplar will grow 5 to 8 feet per year, and the dense branch formations will still be there to shield you once the leaves drop and fall.
 If you live in an area that gets a lot of storms, however, then a river birch is a better choice, but keep in mind it will grow in at a little over a foot to 2 feet per year.

-For DIY types, it depends on the work you are doing – Poplar grows very quickly and is ideal for furniture, while the denser wood of birch is great for making fantastic flooring for your home.
 Out of the pair, poplar is also the lower-maintenance option, just be sure not to plant it any closer than 20 feet to your home as its roots are invasive and may damage your home’s foundation.

 The Main Differences between Poplar and Birch trees